 Spring is best, as the desert lights up with colourful tulips and poppies, and animals like the Central Asian tortoise are active.

 There are 4 camps in all, 2 close to Yangikazgan, the other 2 close to Dongalik (see map).
 They are all quite similar, really.
-You can book through Timur, he knows the latest gossips and can get you whichever is the best one at the moment.

 In Dongalik there is Kyzylkum Safari and Aidar.
 In Yangikazgan, there’s Sputnik Navoi and Yangikazgan Yurt.